All posts by happyholistichealth

 I don’t know how it works, nobody does yet.
 No doubt as research delves deeper and our knowledge grows, just how Homeopathic medicines work will become clearer.
 After all, in medicine there are also many medications and anaesthetics that were used and seen to be effective, long before the mechanism of how they work was known.

-If you have had a positive experience with using Homeopathic Arnica let us know about it in the comments below.
+If you’ve had a positive experience using Arnica let us know about it in the comments below.

 Disclaimer.